wareya/nazeka/readme.txt

 Nazeka is a rikai replacement.

-*Nazeka is not ready for general use yet; it does not yet have all the necessary behaviors that rikai variants have, and hasn't been tested enough to identify performance problems.*
+*Nazeka is not ready for general use yet; it does not yet have all the necessary behaviors that rikai variants have.*

-This is my first nontrivial javascript work and there are probably a lot of obvious peeves to have with the code.
+This is my first nontrivial javascript work and the code is probably terrible.

 Options: